recursion/hotkeyCommander/README.md

 # Hotkey Commander
 > A drop in javascript module for configuring hotkeys.
 > This module uses the HTML import spec for templating, which is currently (and sadly) only  supported by chrome.
 Polyfills or other template options may be added later.
+This project is still in development and not yet in a usable state.

+#### TODO
+- Protect against existing hotkeys.
+- Load hotkeys to and from local storage.
+- Catch/use alt keys (shift/ctrl/alt)

 ### Usage
 - Setup initial hotkeys map in the hotkeys.js file.